What Other Kids Are Reading

 Even if you feel a little shy about it, tell them what kinds of problems you're having in school.
 Maybe you read a chapter for homework and then can't remember anything you read.
 Or in class, maybe everyone else seems to follow along easily, but you get stuck and don't know what page everyone is on.
 You might open your book to do an assignment and have no idea where to start.

-Kids with a learning disability might also answer "yes" to many of these questions:
+Kids with a learning problem also might answer "yes" to many of these questions:

 - Do you struggle in school?